List of incarnations of Spider-Man: Ai Apaec

 Ai Apaec is the Marvel Comics version of the chief deity of Moche culture, and a supervillain in the Marvel Universe.

 Ai Apaec first appeared in the first issue of the 2011 Osborn miniseries, and was created by Kelly Sue DeConnick and Jamie McKelvie.

 Ai Apaec began appearing as a regular character in the Dark Avengers series, beginning with issue #175.

 Ai Apaec is a chimeric being that has the head, torso, and arms of a human, the lower half being a spider's body, snakes for hair, and long sharp fangs.
-He was worshipped by the Moche people of South America (Peru).
+He was worshipped by the Moche people of Peru.
 He was eventually captured by government officials and held in a secret government base somewhere underwater.
 Ai Apaec ends up meeting Norman Osborn when he ends up transferred to the secret base from the Raft.
-He joins Osborn, Dr. June Covington, the Kingmaker III, and Carny Rives into staging a break-out.
+He joins Osborn, June Covington, Kingmaker, and Carny Rives into staging a break-out.
 The inmates secure an escape pod to get to the surface.
 Afterwards, Ai Apaec returns to the jungle.

-During the Spider-Island storyline, Shang-Chi and Iron Fist discover that Ai Apaec was controlling Bride of Nine Spiders of the Immortal Weapons to capture the other members.
-As Iron Fist fights Ai Apaec, Shang-Chi manages to free the other members where Shang-Chi mutates into a humanoid spider.
-Upon Iron Fist using his chi to cure Shang-Chi, Iron Fist gets the other Immortal Weapons members to safety while Shang-Chi collapses the hideout on top of Ai Apaec.
-Afterwards, the Avengers arrested Ai Apaec.

-When Osborn reclaimed ownership of H.A.M.M.E.R., he manages to locate Ai Apaec and recruit him to his latest incarnation of the Dark Avengers alongside Barney Barton, Gorgon, June Covington, Skaar, and Superia.
-To make Ai Apaec his latest Spider-Man, Osborn gives Ai Apaec a genetic-modifying drug that alters his appearance to resemble a six-armed version of the black suit Spider-Man.
-Ai Apaec and the Dark Avengers' other members are defeated by both Avengers teams when it turns out that his teammate Skaar was the Avengers' double-agent.
-Ai Apaec's drug wore off and Captain America knocked him unconscious.

-When the Thunderbolts were missing in time, Ai Apaec was present when the Dark Avengers were recruited by Luke Cage to be a replacement team.
-Ai Apaec and the other Dark Avengers members were implanted with nanites in order to prevent them from going rogue, and placed under the leadership of Luke Cage.